kevinchung58/LatteReview/docs/api/providers.md

 ### Description

 A unified provider implementation using LiteLLM, enabling access to multiple LLM providers through a single interface.
+It now supports text and image-based interactions.

 ### Class Definition